Hakimi's agent denies Inter offer as Dortmund loan star prepares for Real Madrid return | Goal.com

 He has also added four Champions League goals to his tally, helping Dortmund through to the last 16 of the competition prior to their defeat at the hands of PSG.

-Despite the links with Inter, Hakimi's agent has, however, poured cold water over the speculation and insisted that he will initially be heading back to the Spanish capital as he awaits a concrete decision over his future.
+Following the links with Inter, Hakimi's agent has poured cold water over the speculation and insisted that his client will initially be heading back to the Spanish capital as he awaits a concrete decision over his future.

 "There is no such offer [from Inter], we will return to Madrid at the end of the season," Alejandro Camano told Assahifa.